 - BIO 202 Human Anatomy & Physiology II

 - Completion of BIO 201 Anatomy and Physiology I with a passing grade (C or higher) before enrollment at Pickens Technical College

-- Personal interview will consist of unofficial transcript review, knowledge of and motivation to become a Registered Respiratory Therapist (RRT) with program faculty (this is a selective process).
+Personal interview will consist of reviewing the unofficial transcript, and a conversation with program faculty around knowledge of and motivation to become a Registered Respiratory Therapist (RRT).
+This is a selective process.

-Students are instructed in the basic sciences, cardiopulmonary physiology, pathophysiology, pharmacology, mechanical ventilation and provided clinical experience.
+Students are instructed in the basic Sciences, Cardiopulmonary Physiology, Pathophysiology, Pharmacology, Mechanical Ventilation and are provided clinical experience.
 The student will be RRT eligible after completion of both the Community College and Pickens Technical College components.
-The graduate will be eligible to take the NBRC, Registered Respiratory Therapist Exams (RRT).
+Program graduates will be eligible to take the NBRC, Registered Respiratory Therapist Exams (RRT).

 Applicants must be physically able to exert up to twenty-five pounds of force to lift, carry, push, pull or otherwise move objects.
 Program attendance requires the ability to perceive attributes of objects such as size, shape, temperature, or texture by means of receptors in skin, particularly those in the fingertips.
 Must have the ability to discriminate and perceive differences in breath sounds and heart tones.
 Also, must be able to differentiate multiple skin and tissue colors.

 Students are required to complete a criminal background check prior to beginning clinical rotations.

 Applicants are required to have a high school diploma or G.E.D.